This page was last revised in June, 2017. Please refer any questions or errors to email@example.com

-No feature differentiates the offer that the college faculty recently approved from our previous Collective Agreement as much as that of Modified Workload Agreements (MWAs).
-These potentially represent a profound change to the workload of full-time faculty, and I’m told that managers at different colleges are being urged to implement these within their departments.
-For that reason, it’s worth taking the time to explain how life under a Modified Workload Agreement might look different from life under the SWF, and some things that you might want to keep in mind if you choose to abandon the SWF and work under a Modified Workload Agreement.
+In 2009, faculty voted to accept an offer that had previously been unilaterally imposed by the College Employer Council — one that was noteworthy for the introduction of Modified Workload Agreements (MWAs) as a way of measuring faculty workload, as opposed to the Standard Workload Formula (SWF) that had measured the workload of full-time faculty since 1987.
+The purpose of this page is to attempt to explain how life under a Modified Workload Agreement might look different from life under the SWF, and some things that you might want to keep in mind if you choose to abandon the SWF and work under a Modified Workload Agreement.

 After comparing the two systems, I’ll go on to talk about why some (sane) faculty might choose to abandon the SWF, and the reasons why managers at some colleges are currently being compelled to promote them to faculty.
 But first, let’s put things in perspective…

 How Might I End Up with a Modified Workload Agreement?

 To begin, I should point out that – in order for you to lose the workload protections of the SWF, four things would need to happen:

 - The Chair would have to meet with all the professors whose workload could potentially be impacted by a change in the workload assignments.
 Note that this is different–and potentially much broader–than meeting with the faculty whose workloads the manager proposes to measure using the MWA; it could easily include the entire department, or at the very least, all faculty who teach classes taught by any of the faculty for whom MWAs are proposed (since they could lose those classes, and potentially their jobs, depending on the amount of additional workload that would be assigned to the faculty who would participate in the MWA).
 There is also an excellent possibility that this group would also need to include faculty in “service areas” like English or General Education, depending on the degree to which their workloads would be impacted by the WMA.